diaas-calculator/diaas-calculator-rust/README.md

 # Accessing the application

-- API requests can be done against `http://localhost:9090/api`
+API requests can be done against `http://localhost:9090/api` (or `https://diaas-calculator.com/api` in production)

-For testing you can use the postman collection provided under `/test`
+For testing you can use the postman collection provided under `/test`.

 Note that all the endpoints that modify data are deactivated for now (waiting for access control implementation).
 You can re-activate the missing endpoints in main.rs: